DanDeller/tinyWeather/README.md

   <li><a href='https://docs.docker.com/desktop/'>Docker</a></li>
 </ul>

-> NOTE: Docker with tinyWeather is still in its development stage.
-You do not need Docker to run the app right now.
+> NOTE: Docker with tinyWeather is still in its experimental stage.
+You do not need Docker to run the app.

 <h2>How to use</h2>
-<h4>Without Docker:</h4>
   <ul>
     <li>Make sure MongoDB is installed</li>
     <li>Clone the repo</li>